privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

   #### WASM Execution
   In this case, no Javascript is required.

-  WASM bytecode can be executed in a Roma worker.
+  WASM bytecode can be executed in a Roma worker with the V8 backend.
 The WASM binary will be prefetched by Bidding / Auction service at server startup and periodically in the non critical path.
 The WASM binary must be delivered with an application/wasm MIME type.

   The WASM module is preloaded and cached in Roma in the non request path.
 WASM is parsed for every execution within a Roma worker.

+  #### Binary Execution
+  A standalone binary compiled as per [specifications][55] from languages such as C/C++ and Go can be executed in a Roma worker with the BYOB backend.
+The binary will be prefetched by Bidding / Auction service at server startup and periodically in the non critical path.
+The binary must be developed as per the [specifications][53] for receiving input and providing output ([Example][54]).

   ### Execution in Bidding / Auction services